Missing part of Alaska Airlines plane is found in Portland, NTSB says, as new details emerge about the aircraft | KRDO

 Missing part of Alaska Airlines plane is found in Portland, NTSB says, as new details emerge about the aircraft

-A Portland school teacher found the refrigerator-size Boeing 737 MAX 9 fuselage door plug in his yard and reached out to the National Transportation Safety Board, NTSB Chair Jennifer Homendy said at a news conference Sunday night.
+A Portland schoolteacher named Bob found the refrigerator-size Boeing 737 MAX 9 fuselage door plug in his yard and reached out to the National Transportation Safety Board, NTSB Chair Jennifer Homendy said at a news conference Sunday night.

 “It must have been a terrifying event to experience,” Homendy said Sunday after seeing the chaotic aftermath of the plane’s interior, which included damage in several rows.